hanzo-studio/studio-frontend/docs/pages/README.md

 2. **Build Process**:
    - Installs dependencies with pnpm
-   - Builds Storybook static site
-   - Generates Nx dependency graph
-   - Creates TypeDoc documentation
-   - Runs tests and generates coverage reports
-   - Generates Knip analysis report
+   - Runs `scripts/build-pages.sh` to generate Storybook, Nx dependency graph, Vitest reports, coverage, and Knip analysis
    - Creates a landing page with links to all tools

 3. **Deployment**: